 What if my withdrawal is just under $10,000?

-A single withdrawal under $10,000 isn’t automatically reported, but repeated just-under-limit transactions can trigger a Suspicious Activity Report for potential structuring.
+A single withdrawal under $10,000 is not automatically reported.
+However, repeated near-threshold transactions may trigger a Suspicious Activity Report.

 Do cashier’s checks or wires avoid reporting?